penumbra-zone/penumbra/docs/protocol/src/dex.md

 # ZSwap

-Penumbra provides private, sealed-bid batch swaps using ZSwap.
+Penumbra provides swaps wherein the user publically burns their input assets, and privately mints the output assets.
+In a future upgrade, Penumbra plans to add sealed-bid batch swaps, protecting the privacy of the input assets to the trade.
 ZSwap allows users to privately swap between any pair of assets.
-Individual swaps do not reveal trade amounts.
-Instead, all swaps in each block are executed in a single batch.
-Only the total amount in each batch is revealed, and only after the batch has been finalized.
-This prevents front-running and provides better execution, but also provides long-term privacy for individual swaps.
+All swaps in each block are executed in a single batch.
 Users can also provide liquidity by anonymously creating concentrated liquidity positions.
 These positions reveal the amount of liquidity and the bounds in which it is concentrated, but are not otherwise linked to any identity, so that (with some care) users can privately approximate arbitrary trading functions without revealing their specific views about prices.

 ## Frequent batch swaps